microsoft/PowerPlatformConnectors/independent-publisher-connectors/EncryptorPro/README.md

 ## Supported Operations
 The connector supports the following operations:
 * `Encrypt Data`:  Encrypts provided data into AES-256 encryption.
-* `Dencrypt Data`: Decrypts encrypted data (encrypted using this connector) back into plain text.
+* `Decrypt Data`: Decrypts encrypted data (encrypted using this connector) back into plain text.

 ## Screenshots